Armenian Social-Democratic Labour Organization: History

 The Armenian Social-Democratic Workers Organization concentrated its efforts in labour organizing, leading some thirty strikes between 1906 and 1917.
-It claimed to have some 2,000 workers organized in its unions.
-The organization had influence among Armenian workers in Baku, Tiflis and Batumi.
+It claimed to have some 2,000 workers organized in its unions throughout Transcaucasia.
 The S.D.B.H.K. favoured a system of broad local government and national-cultural autonomy within Russia.
 In 1904, its main organ was Sotsiyalist ('Socialist') issued from Baku, which later relocated to Geneva and continued publishing there 1905-1906.

 In January 1905, the S.D.B.H.K. was invited to a conference of the Russian Social Democratic Labour Party, the General Jewish Labour Bund, the Social Democracy in the Latvian Territory and the Revolutionary Ukrainian Party.
 The S.D.B.H.K. had expressed its intention to send a delegation for the conference, but did not attend in the end.

-The S.D.B.H.K. received fierce criticisms from the other social democratic factions in the Caucasus, both the Bolsheviks (Stalin and Stepan Shaumian) and Mensheviks (Arshak Zurabov and Noe Zhordania).
-Ahead of the 3rd Congress of the Russian Social Democratic Labour Party in 1905, both the Menshevik leader Zhordania and the Bolshevik leader Lenin argued against a union with S.D.B.H.K.
+The organization received fierce criticisms from the other social democratic factions in the Caucasus, both the Bolsheviks (Joseph Stalin and Stepan Shaumian) and Mensheviks (Arshak Zurabov and Noe Zhordania).
+Ahead of the 3rd Congress of the Russian Social Democratic Labour Party in 1905, both the Menshevik leader Zhordania and the Bolshevik leader Vladimir Lenin argued against a union with the S.D.B.H.K.
 Lenin referred to the group as a 'bundist creature'.

-Following the defeat of the Russian Revolution of 1905, the S.D.B.H.K. had local units in Baku, Tiflis, Batumi and Shusha.
+Following the defeat of the Russian Revolution of 1905, the S.D.B.H.K. had local units in Baku, Tiflis, Batumi, and Shushi.
 During 1906-1907 the S.D.B.H.K. published Kiank ('Life') and, later, Dzayn ('Voice') as its Tiflis organs.
 Later Specifist organs included Banvor ('Worker') published in Baku in 1907 (revived in 1917), Gorts ('Work') in Tiflis in 1908; Nor kiank ('New Life') in Baku 1911-1912, Garun ('Spring') in Moscow irregularly 1910-1912 and Mer ughin ('Our Way') published in Baku in 1912.
 By 1910-1911 the organization had been largely suppressed by the Russian government.

-Following the 1917 February Revolution, the supported the Provisional Government of Russia.
-It opposed any reduction of the war effort.
+Following the 1917 February Revolution, the Specifists supported the Provisional Government of Russia and opposed any reduction of the war effort.
 In the summer of 1917 the S.D.B.H.K. merged with the Russian Social Democratic Labour Party (Mensheviks) and the General Jewish Labour Bund to create a united Social Democratic organization in Baku.
 In the independent First Republic of Armenia (1918–1920), Davit Ananun and other Specifists founded the Social-Democratic Labour Party of Armenia as an opposition party.
-It was dissolved following the establishment of Soviet rule in Armenia.
+It was dissolved following the Sovietization of Armenia in 1920.